xsol05/xsol05.github.io/content/posts/003-being-glue.md

 We need to talk more about learning in public because so much of the tech industry is built on this very skill.

+I particularly found comfort in this paragraph 🥲

+> What are the skills you want?
+It's not about what skills you already have!
+The vast majority of our learning happens on the job.
+But I see people not considering the roles they want because they don't feel like they already have all the skills of that job.
+I've had a lot of CS college students tell me they're not applying for programming jobs because they don't feel like they're strong programmers.
+Of course they aren't!
+They're still in college.
+The vast majority of our learning happens on the job.

 ## 4. Leaving a technical role early could potentially limit you

 It sucks, but as soon as "Engineer" is removed from your title, people assume you're not technical.